kaylajanos/STT4870/Git/GitOne.md

 ```

-The previous output was to brief for my likes.
+The previous output was to brief to suit me.
 Let us try some further formatting.

 ```sh